Bolivian interim leader says Morales can’t run in new vote

-LA PAZ, Bolivia (AP) — Bolivia’s former President Evo Morales cannot run as a candidate in any new elections, the country’s interim leader said Thursday, as supporters of the ousted president demonstrated for his return from asylum in Mexico.
+LA PAZ, Bolivia (AP) — Bolivia’s interim leader said Evo Morales can’t run as a candidate in any new elections, even as the ousted leader contended he is in fact still the president of the Andean country since its Legislative Assembly has yet to accept his resignation.

+Bolivia was headed into uncharted territory Friday with lawmakers trying to reach a deal for new elections, protests raging in parts of the country and rival claims to the presidency.

+Morales stepped down on Sunday at military prompting, following nationwide protests over suspected vote-rigging in an Oct.
+20 election in which he claimed to have won a fourth term in office.
+An Organization of American States audit of the vote found widespread irregularities.

+Morales called for the United Nations, and possibly Pope Francis, to mediate in the nation’s political crisis following what he called a coup d’etat.

+In Bolivia, thousands of his supporters of demonstrated for his return from Mexico.

-“Evo: Friend, the people are with you!” shouted protesters in the city of Sacaba.
+“Evo: Friend, the people are with you!” shouted protesters in the town of Sacaba.

 They had come overnight from Chapare, a coca-growing region where Morales became a prominent union leader before he became Bolivia’s first indigenous president.
 Soldiers blocked them from reaching the nearby city of Cochabamba, where Morales’ supporters and foes have clashed for weeks.